jpverkamp/blog/content/programming/advent-of-code/2021/2021-12-14-polymerizationinator.md

 <!--more-->

 Okay.
 First try, let's just solve this directly.
-Although, since we know that we're going to be inserting into the middle of the list constantly, we can be slightly more efficient by using a {{< wikipedia "linked list" >}}:
+Although, since we know that we're going to be inserting into the middle of the list constantly, we can be slightly more efficient by using a [[wiki:linked list]]():

 ```python